mingu6/glider_optimization/README.md

 The 3D lifting-line model is **quarter-chord-centered**.

 Circulation is carried on the quarter-chord lifting line, and local flow quantities are evaluated consistently on that same line.
-This choice is deliberate: it keeps the lifting-line geometry, the sectional closure, and the force/moment bookkeeping internally consistent, and is closer in spirit to modern numerical lifting-line formulations than to Weissinger-style \(1/4\)-vortex, \(3/4\)-collocation schemes.
+This choice is deliberate: it keeps the lifting-line geometry, the sectional closure, and the force/moment bookkeeping internally consistent, and is closer in spirit to modern numerical lifting-line formulations than to Weissinger-style $1/4$-vortex, $3/4$-collocation schemes.

 ### LLT fixed-point solve

-Given a current spanwise circulation iterate \(\Gamma^{(k)}\), the local effective angle of attack on panel \(i\) is computed as
+Given a current spanwise circulation iterate $\Gamma^{(k)}$, the local effective angle of attack on panel $i$ is computed as

-\[
+$$
 \alpha_{\mathrm{eff},i}^{(k)}
 =
 \alpha_{\mathrm{geo},i}